 1. Create Custom Field in Test Site

-Select the field type you want to create from the drop-down box and fill in the details in the field creation screen that appears:
+Select the field type you want to create from the tabs and fill in the details in the field creation screen that appears:

 Field Label: Text that will appear on the UI for hosted pages and invoices.